ezEngine/docs-src/pages/docs/runtime/reflection-system.md

 ## Properties

 Properties are the most important information in a type as they define the data inside it.
 The properties of a type can be accessed via `ezRTTI::GetProperties()`.
 There are different categories of properties, each deriving from `ezAbstractProperty`.
 The type of property can be determined by calling `ezAbstractProperty::GetCategory()`.
+Properties can also have [attributes](reflection-attributes.md) attached to them that control how they appear and behave in the editor.
 Properties are added via the property macros inside the `EZ_BEGIN_PROPERTIES()` / `EZ_END_PROPERTIES()` block of the type declaration like this:

 ```cpp